aiplanethub/introduction-to-sql/basics-of-sql/1631-WHERE Clause.md

 Again, note that Orders with Quantity = 5 are NOT included in the results.

 ### >= operator
-Returns True if the value on the left is greater than or equal to the value on the left.
+Returns True if the value on the left is greater than or equal to the value on the right.
 It is similar to the > operator but allows you to include the 'edge' value in the returned results.

 For example, let's say we want to see details of the products whose price is greater than or equal to 46.
 We can do so using this query: